coderabbi/virtuoso/README.md

 ## Application

-Unfortunately, the out-of-the-box functionality of Laravel View Composers is relatively limited.
+Unfortunately, the out-of-the-box functionality of Laravel View Composers can be somewhat cumbersome.

 If we choose to go with the ```View::composer()``` format, our bootstrap files will quickly become overblown and unwieldy.
-On the other hand, if we choose a Class based approach, we're forced to create a Service Provider to register each of our Composer/View associations.
-In both cases, an element of indirection is involved as there is no single, obvious place to easily view all of our Composer/View associations.
-These issues are only compounded if we wish to associate a single Composer with multiple Views (which is the whole point, of course\!).
-Finally, both approaches have a glaring limitation - it is only possible to associate a single View Composer with any given View.
-This leads to code repetition when particular data is necessary for multiple Views but is not the only data required for one or more of the Views which consumes it - the very issue that View Composers are intended to solve!

-Let's look at an example.

-Consider the prototypical "Admin Panel" implementation.
-We may have a "Dashboard" View which includes high-level data we wish to highlight about our users as well as various entities unique to our domain.
-We're also likely to have a "Users" View which may feature that same user data as the "Dashboard" but also requires additional, more granular data regarding users of our system.

-How would we approach this challenge using View Composers?
-If we create a View Composer which provides just the high-level user data required by the "Dashboard" View and associate that also with the "Users" View, we're going to be forced to prepare the more granular user data for the "Users" View in the Controller.
-What if that data is itself required elsewhere?
-Ideally, we should be able to create separate View Composers for both the high-level and granular user data and associate one or more of them with our various Views as needed - this would allow us to add our data to the Views via composition (seems like the very issue that View Composers were intended to address, right?).
-Unfortunately, neither of the two common View Composer implementations allows us to associate multiple View Composers with a single View\!
+On the other hand, if we choose a Class based approach, in addition to creating the View Composer Classes, we need to register our Composer/View associations.
+We might choose to create a Service Provider to register each of our Composer/View associations, resulting in repetitive boilerplate code as our Service Providers proliferate.
+Alternately, we might choose to create a single Service Provider to register all of our Composer/View associations, but this merely simplifies our bootstrap files at the expense of an unwieldy Service Provider.
+Perhaps the best choice is to create a Service Provider for each View and within it register its View Composer associations, but this dramatically increases the indirection which already exists with View Composers.
+Quite simply, keeping View Composers separate from their registrations seems a wrongheaded approach.

-This is the problem that Virtuoso is intended to solve.  **Virtuoso allows you to create simple, single-focused View Composers for your data and leverage composition when providing data to your Views by associating one or more View Composers with a single View via a "Composite Composer" as needed.
-This results in less code duplication and more tightly focused View Composers.** As a pleasing side benefit, Virtuoso's "Composer Array" provides a single, obvious location to view our Composer/View associations, limiting the impact of the indirection inherent in using View Composers.
+This is the problem that Virtuoso is intended to solve.
+Virtuoso allows you to easily create simple, single-focused View Composers for your data and leverage composition when providing data to your Views by associating one or more View Composers with a single View via a "Composite Composer" as needed without any unnecessary indirection or repetitive boilerplate code - all of your Composer/View associations can be found in a single location and all without writing any new Service Providers!

 ## Requirements